KaMatthes/Bodyscan_variable_selection/README.md

 This folder contains the data.
   - `data_study.csv` : contains socio-demographic, health- and lifestyle Factors, and body scan variables of each participant
   - `healthscore.csv` : contains "healthy score" from the food frequency questions calculated from from five food categories: fruits, vegetables, wholegrain products, meat, and sweet/salty snacks.
 For each category the officially recommended minimum or maximum amount of weekly intake was used as the cut-off value and a point was assigned if the recommendation was met.
-A score from 0 to 5 was built to reflect the overall healthiness of the diet (Ref Sob einfügen)
+A score from 0 to 5 was built to reflect the overall healthiness of the diet.

 ### `output` folder